The ACT College Report

 - Educational Needs and Interests

 - High School Course/Grade Information

 - Interest Inventory Scores and Map Regions

-Additional information can be found in the ACT User Handbook (PDF; 49 pages, 794KB).
+Additional information can be found in The ACT User Handbook for Educators (PDF; 48 pages, 864KB).

 Detailed explanations and close-up views of each of these sections are provided below.